OrionLedger/Mushtari/Readme.md

 The main script initializes a MongoDB connection, performs basic CRUD operations as a demonstration, and closes the connection.

 ### MongoDB Setup
-The project expects MongoDB running locally at `mongodb://127.0.0.1:27017` with database name `orion_ledger`.
+The project expects MongoDB running locally at `mongodb://127.0.0.1:27017` with database name `mushtari`.
 Ensure MongoDB is running before executing `main.py`.

 ### Exploratory Work
 Jupyter notebooks for exploratory data analysis are located in `notebooks/exploratory/`.
 Use these for data exploration and model experimentation.